City of Detroit aims to educate on illegal dumping, ways to properly dispose of unwanted items - NewsBreak

 Savannah Johnson, 13, was playing basketball a month ago, until everything began to blur.
 On Thursday, she received a free pair of glasses as did her younger siblings, 5-year-old Messiah and 6-year-old Jailah, and the rest of her family.
 The children were among nearly 240 Detroiters of all ages who...

-Michigan State Police stop marijuana blood testing due to CBD false positives
+Michigan State Police stops marijuana blood testing over accuracy concerns with results

-DETROIT (FOX 2) - The Michigan State Police crime lab has stopped screening blood samples for THC, the compound that gives marijuana users a high, after finding that its test process may be flawed.
-MSP announced that it would halt testing on Friday because, according to a spokeswoman, "the presence...
+DETROIT (WXYZ) — The Michigan State Police Forensic Science Division announced Friday it has temporarily stopped marijuana blood testing due to an issue discovered with the accuracy of toxicology blood screens for marijuana testing.
+“The MSP Forensic Science Division is examining a discrepancy discovered earlier this week in THC...

 Food trucks coming to former Dearborn Andiamo site several days each week